radiantlogic-v8/documentation-new/documentation/aws-cloud-installation-guide/installation.md

 Perform the following instructions to complete the configuration of your AWS environment.
 The steps describe how to retrieve the root certificate from the Remote Desktop Gateway machine to enable a secure connection from a local Windows machine, allowing you to connect to and manage a RadiantOne node.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – Each RadiantOne instance and each Remote Desktop Gateway has a different Administrator user password.
-You must know the password of the instance you want to connect to.**
+>Each RadiantOne instance and each Remote Desktop Gateway has a different Administrator user password.
+You must know the password of the instance you want to connect to.

 1. To get the server certificate, connect to your AWS portal EC2 dashboard and locate the IP address of the Remote Desktop Gateway instance.
 From the EC2 Dashboard, you can see your running instances.
 Select the instance ID associated with the bastion (remote desktop gateway) server and click **Connect**.

 ![connecting to an instance](Media/Image2.9.jpg)

+>[!note]
->**Note – you can locate the instance ID in the stack details.**
+>You can locate the instance ID in the stack details.

 2. Take note of the Public DNS (you need this later in step 6) and click **Get Password**.